Last month we were keen to find out how you feel about pre-furnished static caravans and lodges.

-On close inspection we can see that 50% of you actually voted ‘No’ to pre-furnishing and 48% voted in favour of pre-furnishing.
+On close inspection we can see that 50% of you actually voted ‘No’ to pre-furnished and 48% voted in favour of pre-furnished.
 Although the results are very (very) tight, the slight majority of voters would like to see new statics and lodges in a completely unfurnished state allowing them to put their own stamp on things.

 Just 2% of voters were undecided this time around.